 It wasn’t until Neil had invited me over and over for weeks and months, and I finally agreed to attend the local ARP meeting in Southern California, and not even until I had attended for a long time, that I finally started to feel compassion and love and understanding toward other addicts, and eventually, toward him.

 It was by hearing the raw and vulnerable struggles of other addicts, from hearing people I was getting to know and love, say “I’m so tired of hurting the people I love and I want to stop so bad but I just don’t know how,” that my icy heart started to melt a little and I began to feel true charity toward the addicts in the ARP meeting rooms we attended.

 But Neil continued to struggle, up and down, all while I thought he was doing okay because he just covered up his addiction with lies.
-Until about a year and a half ago.
-I was at September Fashion Week and upon my return, I caught him in one more lie and I didn’t know if I could do it anymore.
-I completely fell apart and had an emotional breakdown, crying for a several days.
+I remember I was at September Fashion Week a few years ago, and upon my return, I caught him in one more lie and I didn’t know if I could do it anymore.
+I completely fell apart and had an emotional breakdown, crying for several days.
 I finally called Mandi and said “I literally can’t do this anymore.”
 And she said to me, “well, are you ready to do the steps?”
 And that’s when I finally gave in, because I was tired of my life being out of control.